mozilla-services/qdo/docs/config.rst

     `qdo.worker:save_failed_message`, which logs in the same way, but also copies the failed message to an error queue for later inspection.

+name
+    An optional identifier used in addition to the current host name and process id to identify the worker process.

 ca_bundle
     Path to a private certificate used for SSL connections, in addition to all officially signed ones.